Razan-Alamri/Room-Booking-System/README.md

 The Room Booking System is designed to manage room bookings for events such as workshops, meetings, and extra classes.
 It handles booking requests submitted by faculty and staff, ensuring a streamlined booking process and report generation.

 ### Assignment PDF
-- You can find the detailed assignment in the uploaded PDF file: [Room Booking System Assignment.pdf](Room Booking System Assignment.pdf).
+- You can find the detailed assignment in the uploaded PDF file: [Assignment.pdf](Assignment.pdf).

 ## Objectives
 - Ensure proper management of room bookings for various events.